dojo/docs/quickstart/Animation.rst

 Animating CSS Properties
 ------------------------

-In addition to generic animations, Dojo provides shorthand helper functions for animating CSS properties via the `animateProperty <dojo/animateProperty>`_ API.
+In addition to generic animations, Dojo provides shorthand helper functions for animating CSS properties via the :ref:`animateProperty <dojo/animateProperty>` API.
 An example where this specialized animation API simplifies specifying animation would be when you need to fade a background color property from red to green to indicate status changes.

 =================================
 Core Animations: Advanced helpers